elgw/nd2tool/doc/nd2tool.md

 : Print out the coordinates, as reported in the metadata, for all planes.
 A csv format is used.

+**-C**, **--composite**
+: Generate a composite image per FOV, i.e. do not save an individual tif file per channel.
+To be consider experimental and is likely to change behavior in future releases.

 **\--meta**
 : Extract all metadata and write to stdout.
 This is seldom useful, please see the following options.